Walther von Brauchitsch: Invasion of Western Europe and the Balkans

-While preparations were underway for the Battle of France, General Erich von Manstein, then serving as chief of staff of Army Group A, produced his famous Sichelschnitt ("sickle cut") plan.
-Brauchitsch and Halder did not approve of Sichelschnitt.
+While preparations were underway for the Battle of France, General Erich von Manstein, then serving as chief of staff of Army Group A, produced his famous Sichelschnitt ("sickle cut") plan, only to have it rejected by both Brauchitsch and Halder.
 When Manstein demanded that Sichelschnitt be presented to OKH, Halder suggested transferring Manstein somewhere to the east, excluding him from the planning process.
 Brauchitsch agreed and transferred him to Silesia.
 However, Hitler invited a group of officers to lunch, and Manstein was among them.
 He managed to present his plan directly to Hitler.
 The following day, Hitler ordered Brauchitsch to accept Manstein's plan, which the Führer presented as his own.
 Despite his original scepticism, Brauchitsch eventually saw the plan's potential and felt that the army had a real chance of success in France.

 After the surprisingly swift fall of France, Brauchitsch was promoted to field marshal in July 1940, during the 1940 Field Marshal Ceremony.
 After France had been occupied and divided, he and the rest of the high command were looking forward to a similarly easy and swift campaign against Great Britain, now seriously weakened by the French campaign.
 He was confident that Britain would be easily defeated: "We consider the victory already won.
 England remains secure, but only so long as we choose."
 Had Operation Sealion, the plan for the invasion of Britain, succeeded, Hitler intended to place Brauchitsch in charge of the new conquest.
 As the Luftwaffe could not gain the requisite air superiority, the Battle of Britain was lost and so the plan was shelved and eventually cancelled.

 In the swift invasion and occupation of Yugoslavia and Greece in early April 1941, the Germans committed some 337,000 men, 2,000 mortars, 1,500 artillery pieces, 1,100 anti-tank guns, 875 tanks and 740 other armoured fighting vehicles, all of which were under the overall command of Brauchitsch.
 By the end of the month, all of Yugoslavia and Greece were in German hands.